Saturday, July 6th Program

 Lee is widely known for his passion for Jerry's Nugget playing cards and is considered instrumental in popularizing the original decks.
 In 2019 he spearheaded a very successful project to recreate them, with a Kickstarter project raising almost half a million dollars with the help of over 4,000 backers.
 In collaboration with several other magicians, he was also involved in the successful project for crowdfunding the Conjuror Community deck of playing cards, which raised $142,543 with 1694 backers.

-6:00 Beard & Mustache, Hat, and Fan Competitions
+6:00 Beard & Mustache and Victorian Hat Competitions

-Enjoy some friendly, Victorian competition in three categories.
-Men can sign up to show of their facial hair, women can don elaborately decorated hats, and anyone can showoff a fan creation.
+Enjoy some friendly Victorian competition in two categories.
+Men can sign up to show off their facial hair, and women can don elaborately decorated hat creations.

-Join the merriment of the Beard & Mustache Contest and the Women’s Hat Competition.
-Two consecutive competitions will select the winners of the judge’s choice for facial hair and women’s headdress.
-A new fan category is open to anyone.
+Join the merriment of the Beard & Mustache Contest and the Victorian Hat Competition.
+Two consecutive competitions will select the winners of the judge’s choice for facial hair and women’s headdresses.

-This marks the forth season of the Beard & Mustache Contest.
-Only one contestant will win the grand prize and will walk away with the Hairyman Champion cup while 2nd and 3rd place runners-up will take home an engraved souvenir mug.
+This marks the fourth season of the Beard & Mustache Contest.
+Only one contestant will win the grand prize and walk away with the Hairyman Champion Cup, while the second and third-place runners-up will take home an engraved souvenir mug.
 Judges determine the winners through a series of questions and audience input.
 It’s a fun and hilarious event enjoyed by the entire family.
+Deep Creek Salon will supply beard grooming prizes.

-The Women’s Hat Competition will see its second year.
-Contestants are encouraged to use their creativity to come up with a winning design for the judges.
+The Victorian Hat Competition will see its second year.
+Contestants are encouraged to use their creativity to create a winning design for the judges.
 During the Victorian era, women placed great importance and pride in their headgear.
 Contestants are encouraged to be inventive while echoing the turn of the last century with their designs.
-Trophies and prices will be awarded to the lucky winners.
+A champion trophy and runners-up glassware will be awarded to the lucky winners.

-Contestants should sign up on the day of the event at the signup station by 5:30 and be at the Martin Tent by 5:45 to compete.
+Contestants should sign up at the Civic Club booth by 5:15 on the day of the event and be at the Martin Tent by 5:30 to compete.
 Good luck!